-- 5. Once the stem locking collar has been tightened, the downward force on the flow sensor can be removed and the locking collar will keep the flow sensor in place. - 6.
-Confirm the flow sensor is fully inserted by measuring the distance from the top of the pipe (not the insulation) to the enclosure fitting nut.
-Refer to table 3.0 for dimension D, which is based on the flow meter size.
+- 5. Once the stem locking collar has been tightened, the downward force on the flow sensor can be removed and the locking collar will keep the flow sensor in place - 6.
+Confirm the flow sensor is fully inserted by measuring the distance from the top of the pipe (not the insulation) to the bottom of the flow sensor enclosure